mcbolin22/T1A3Program/UserGuide.md

 ### Temperature
 Since there are multiple organisms cohabitating in this ecosystem all must be kept at a comfortable temperature.

-Nitrifying bacteria die above 49 degrees C and below 0 degrees C Below 4 degrees C there is no bacterial activity Bacterial growth is slowed by 75% between 8-10 degrees C Bacterial growth is slowed by 50% below 18 degrees C
+Nitrifying bacteria die above 49 degrees C and below 0 degrees C Below 4 degrees C there is no bacterial activity Bacterial growth is slowed by 75% between 8-10 degrees C Bacterial growth is slowed by 50% below 18 degrees C Optimal bacterial growth is within the range of 25-30 degrees C

+Root zone temperature differs between plant species but don't range outside 18 - 25 degrees C

+Depending on fish species present depends on the preferable temperature.
+One of the most common species used within aquaponics is Talapia which are comfortable at 24 - 29 degrees C being a tropical freshwater fish.

+Optimal Temperatures for a system with Talapia for example would be 25 degrees C that would keep the plants fish and bacteria all comfortable.

+### Dissolved Oxygen (DO)